 After recording some songs alone one day, Slim suggested they bring in some other musicians.
 “My juices started flowing, the songwriter in me awoke, and I owe it all to my wonderful wife for setting the alarm,” he quipped.

-Vincent just released his 3rd CD, Heros and Demons.
+Vincent just released his 3rd CD, Heroes and Demons.
 “I thought of the title after finishing the songs,” he said.
 Looking back, they were about many of my heroes as well as my inner demons.
 I just couldn’t fit it into the title.”

 To find out more, visit